2016 Constitutional Speech Contest

 Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently, and the preparation for acceptance of the duties and responsibilities, the rights and privileges of American citizenship.

 If you are a high school student who would like to participate, or a teacher or parent of a student who would like to participate, please use this website to gain a better understanding of the contest.

 To apply for the contest, download the application form in the “Student Application” section above and return it to your local Post, Unit, Squadron or District Contest Chairman as instructed.
 Remember all applications must be received by the State Contest Chairman by December 15, 2015.
 Contestants must be certified by their sponsor by January 1, 2016.

 To find local contact information for your area, you can look in “Contact Us” tab above.

-Only the top four contestants will compete in Vancouver on January 31st.
-The first two rounds of competition will be held at Big Bend Community College in Moses Lake on Saturday, January 24th.
+Only the top four contestants will compete in Spokane on February 6th.
+The first two rounds of competition will be held at Big Bend Community College in Moses Lake on Saturday, January TBD.